Neom: Sponsorship

+In 2022, Neom hosted Extreme E's 2022 Desert X-Prix and held the naming rights to the series' Island X-Prix in Sardinia.

 Controversies

 High mortality rates

-Researchers documented alarmingly high mortality rates among migrant workers from India, Bangladesh, and Nepal employed on Saudi construction projects, including Neom.
+Researchers documented alarmingly high mortality rates among migrant workers from India, Bangladesh, and Nepal employed on Saudi construction projects, including NEOM.
 Government sources show that 70–80% of worker deaths are officially classified as "natural causes", but investigations reveal many workers actually collapsed at their workplaces before dying.
 A 2024 ITV documentary reported approximately 21,000 foreign worker deaths since construction began in 2017, with an additional 100,000 workers reported missing.
 This information pertains to the construction projects of "Saudi Vision 2030", which includes NEOM.

-Workers report extreme conditions including 16-hour workdays for 14 consecutive days in temperatures reaching 50°C. Many describe feeling like "trapped slaves", with some required to pay fines equivalent to five months' salary to leave their positions.
+Workers report extreme conditions, including 16-hour workdays for 14 consecutive days in temperatures reaching 50°C. Many describe feeling like "trapped slaves", with some required to pay fines equivalent to five months' salary to leave their positions.
 Researchers collected information about migrant workers' deaths from Indian, Bangladeshi, and Nepali government sources.
-Across nationalities the large majority of deaths of workers were attributed to "natural causes", which accounted for 74 percent of 1,420 Indian migrant worker deaths recorded just at the Indian embassy in Riyadh in 2023; 80 percent of 887 Bangladeshi deaths during the first 6 months of 2024, and 68 percent of 870 Nepali migrant worker deaths from 2019 to 2022.
+Across nationalities, the large majority of deaths of workers were attributed to "natural causes", which accounted for 74 percent of 1,420 Indian migrant worker deaths recorded just at the Indian embassy in Riyadh in 2023; 80 percent of 887 Bangladeshi deaths during the first 6 months of 2024; and 68 percent of 870 Nepali migrant worker deaths from 2019 to 2022.
 At least 13,685 Bangladeshis died in Saudi Arabia between 2008 and 2022, according to records kept by the Bangladeshi government.
 More than 1,500 Bangladeshis died in 2022 alone, a rate of more than four a day.
 Approximately 20 percent of Neom workers are from Bangladesh.
-Five of the nine cases Human Rights Watch documented of deaths that official documents classify as nonwork related, including by "natural causes", involved workers who collapsed at their workplace and later died, their families said.
+Five of the nine cases Human Rights Watch documented of deaths that official documents classify as non-work-related, including by "natural causes", involved workers who collapsed at their workplace and later died, their families said.